gauravsgr/salary-service/README.md

   + curl -X GET "http://192.168.1.25:5000/salaries?employer=microsoft&title=director"

 ## High level service architecture
 The service is completely docker-ized.
 It utilized two containers for the REST api (frontend) and the database (backend).
 The RESTful apis are powered by a container running Flask.
 Flask is connects to mongodb backend running in another container.
 Mongodb gets seeded with the salary data upon the container start.
-More details on the data aggregation and mongodb data seeding can be found in the [doc here](https://github.com/gauravsgr/salary-service/blob/master/db/database_setup.md).
+More details on the data aggregation and mongodb data seeding can be found in the **[doc here](https://github.com/gauravsgr/salary-service/blob/master/db/database_setup.md)**.

 ## Request for Features
 Open issues if you want to request features or fork and add in features.